James-Frowen/james-frowen.github.io-v2/_posts/2017-09-28-weapon-trajectory-in-unity.md

     return Mathf.Clamp(angle, min, max);
 }
 ```
-*the angle may need to negative depending of the setup, in my case it is.*
+*The angle may need to negative depending of the setup, in my case it is.*

-Moving on to the grenade it's self.
-To make this work with the values we have already calculated we can use `rigidbody.velocity` when we launch the grenade and then leave unity to deal with the rest.
+Moving on to the projectile itself.
+To make this work with the values we have already calculated we can use `rigidbody.velocity` when we launch the grenade and then leave Unity to deal with the rest.
 To calculate the velocity we can use the following

 ```csharp
 Vector3 calculateVelocity(float speed, Vector3 direction, float radianAngle)